Sawantwadi taluka: History

+Mang Sawant was founder of Sawant Bhonsle dynasty.He was followed by Khem Sawant I in 1627.
+He was rewarded Jagir from the Bijapur's Adilshah and later made himself independent, followed by Lakham Sawant the first.

+Pancham Khemraj alias Bapusaheb Maharaj was crowned on 29 October 1924.He had a small tenure from 1924 to 1937.He surrendered to the British Empire.

+He was succeeded by his incapable son Shivramraje Bhonsale, but he being a minor at the time, Bapusaheb's wife Parvatidevi looked after the State as a Regent.Shivramraje Bhonsale converted the 18th century royal palace of Sawantwadi Royal family, into an art boutique hotel,working as a chef and receptionist there.

 Demographics

 As of 2011, Sawantwadi had a population of 47,921, with a 50:50 ratio between males and females, based on the Indian census.
 Sawantwadi has an average literacy rate of 82%, higher than the national average of 59.5%: male literacy is 85%, and female literacy is 79%.
 In Sawantwadi, 10% of the population is under 6 years of age.

 Culture

 People

 Due to local language of Malvani, people of whole district are called Malvanis.

 Cuisine

 Typical households of Sawantwadi follow the norms of Malvani cuisine.
 On special occasions they eat Vade similar to Puris and Mutton or Chicken, Fried cakes of rice and Udid flour; puran-polis, wheat cakes staffed with gram flour and sugar; and rarely, ladus, sugared and buttered wheat balls.
 The food of almost all household is rice, Daal, Wheat bread, Curry, vegetables as well as sea food or meat.
 Besides dried fish usually bought in October, Homemade Raw Mango Pickles, Salted Raw Mangoes, stores of rice, pulse, salt, and red pepper, enough to last from 6 to 12 months, are laid in during March and April.

-Sweet & Spicy Poha are special on Occasions of Diwali and Patolya (पातोळया) on Nag Panchami.
+Sweet & Spicy Poha are special on occasions of Diwali and Patolya (पातोळया) on Nag Panchami.